Twin-to-twin transfusion syndrome

 Treatment and prognosis

 Serial sonographic monitoring is common practice.
-In an uncomplicated monochorionic twin pregnancy, TTTS screening should start from 16 weeks gestation with assessment fetal growth, DVPs and UA-PI performed every two weeks.
+In an uncomplicated monochorionic twin pregnancy, TTTS screening should start from 16 weeks gestation with assessment of fetal growth, deepest vertical pockets, and umbilical arterial pulsatility index (UA-PI) performed every two weeks.
 Detailed morphology ultrasound is routine at 20 weeks.
-Additional MCA-PSV is recommended from 22 weeks.
+Additional fetal middle cerebral arterial-peak systolic velocity (MCA-PSV) is recommended from 22 weeks.

 Other management options include:

-- conservative management with surveillance for Quintero stage 1 TTT
+conservative management with surveillance for Quintero stage I TTTS

 General imaging differential considerations include: